You can achieve anything you like in life, provided you don’t mind who gets the credit.

-The most recognised forms of coaching have come from the sporting world but it is now recognised as the most effective Talent Management activity used by organisations (CIPD) to improve both the performance and motivation of their people.
+The most recognised forms of coaching have come from the sporting world but it is now recognised as the most effective talent management activity used by organisations to improve both the performance and motivation of their people.
 Increasingly, a coaching style of management is preferred.

 At GBS we are passionate about coaching because we know it contributes so much to organisational and individual success.
 The proven benefits to any organisation that adopts a coaching culture, as well as to the individual are numerous, particularly around employee engagement.